DKV Rottweiler Education Library

 Females are typically more moderate in size.
 While still powerful and athletic, they are often easier to manage physically and may be more practical in certain household environments.

-For families evaluating Rottweiler puppies, physical size and long-term strength should be considered early, not after placement.
+For families evaluating Rottweiler puppies, long-term size and strength should always be considered before placement.

 Bonding and Household Dynamics